-Retail is currently undergoing a significant transformation where traditional brick-and-mortar stores are losing sales to e-commerce businesses such as Amazon.com, Inc. It?s enough to make you wonder if this is the death of traditional retail, something Fool.ca contributor Matt Smith pondered in a recent article.
+Retail is currently undergoing a significant transformation where traditional brick-and-mortar stores are losing sales to e-commerce businesses such as Amazon.com, Inc. It’s enough to make you wonder if this is the death of traditional retail, something Fool.ca contributor Matt Smith pondered in a recent article.
+No, retail isn’t dying; the deck is merely being reshuffled, and while there are winners and losers in this transformation, brick-and-mortar retail lives on at properties owned by retail REITs such as Smart REIT (TSX:SRU.UN) and many others.
+Just as investors question if it’s smart to be putting money into retail businesses at the…

 To keep reading, enter your email address or login below.